mitjafelicijan/mitjafelicijan.com/content/encoding-binary-data-into-dna-sequence.md

 - **2000** – Genetic code of the fruit fly is decoded.
 - **2002** – Mouse is the first mammal to have its genome decoded.
 - **2003** – The Human Genome Project is completed.
-- **2013** – DNA Worldwide and Eurofins Forensic discover identical twins have differences in their genetic makeup [^2].
+- **2013** – DNA Worldwide and Eurofins Forensic discover identical twins have differences in their genetic makeup.

 ## What is DNA?